Floating block method for quantum Monte Carlo simulations: Results

 We perform nuclear lattice simulations using a simple leading order interaction that is independent of spin and isospin.
 Despite the simplicity of the interaction, previous lattice studies have shown that they produce a good description of the bulk properties of nuclear structure and thermodynamics \cite{Lu:2018bat, Lu:2019nbg, Shen:2022bak, Ren:2023ued}.
 We use a spatial lattice spacing of 1.97 fm and a time lattice spacing of 0.197 fm$/c$.
 The interactions are composed of two types of interactions, which we write as $V_L({\bf r}',{\bf r})$ and $V_{NL}({\bf r}',{\bf r})$.
 Here ${\bf r}$ and ${\bf r}'$ are the relative separation of the incoming and outgoing nucleons respectively.
 For $V_{NL}$ the interaction is non-local, which means that ${\bf r}$ and ${\bf r}'$ are in general different.
 Meanwhile, $V_L$ is a local interaction where ${\bf r}'$ and ${\bf r}$ are the same.
 These local and non-local interactions are smeared in space with parameters $s_L$ and $s_{NL}$ respectively, and the normalizations of $V_L$ and $V_{NL}$ are chosen so that the physical ${}^{4}$He binding energy is reproduced for interactions $H_A = K + V_L$ and $H_B = K + V_{NL}$, where $K$ is the kinetic energy operator.
 We describe the interactions in detail in the Supplemental Material.

 We consider general linear combinations of the local and non-local interactions, $H(c_L,c_{NL}) = K + c_LV_L + c_{NL}V_{NL}$, and compute the binding energies of ${}^{4}$He, ${}^{8}$Be, ${}^{12}$C, and ${}^{16}$O. In Table~\ref{Table:exact_error}, we show EC predictions for the ground state energy of ${}^{12}$C using the floating block method in comparison with full simulation results, for $L_t = 400$.
 For the EC emulator, we use the training points $(c_L,c_{NL}) = (0.5,0.5)$, $(0.2,0.8)$, $(0,1)$ and $(0.2,0.6)$, with the corresponding ground state vectors included in that order.
 The reported errors for the full simulation are one standard deviation stochastic errors.
 The errors for EC calculations are also one standard deviation errors determined from propagating stochastic errors using the trimmed sampling method described in Ref.~\cite{Caleb:2023}.
-We see that the EC emulator very accurately reproduces the full simulations results for test points $(c_L,c_{NL})$ within the interpolation region of the training points.
+We see that the EC emulator very accurately reproduces the full simulation results for test points $(c_L,c_{NL})$ within the interpolation region of the training points.
 For test points outside of the interpolation region, the quality of the predictions is less accurate but still quite good for most cases.

-We should note that these EC calculations would not be possible without the floating block method.
-Calculations of the norm matrix elements without the floating block method would require at least three or four orders of magnitude more computational effort.
+We note that the EC emulator is a variational approximation.
+The error bars shown at each EC order in Table~\ref{Table:exact_error} correspond to the uncertainty in the variational approximation predictions.
+As more orders in the EC approximation are used, the EC results should converge to the full simulation results from above.